Posted April 10, 2012 at 9:12 pm

-Signs of a cooling U.S. recovery after Friday’s release of disappointing data on jobs creation in March and the euro zone’s festering debt crisis fueled a view of tepid global growth, stoking safety bids for gold as well as U.S. and German government debt.
+Signs of a cooling U.S. recovery after Friday’s release of disappointing data on jobs creation in March and the euro zone’s festering debt crisis fueled a view of tepid global adult cartoons growth, stoking safety bids for gold as well as U.S. and German government debt.

 Oil prices closed down below $120 a barrel in London after China, the world’s second largest oil consumer, reported a decline in imports of crude oil in March, raising concerns about its oil demand and a slowdown in the Chinese economy.

 The pullback on Wall Street came on the cusp of the first-quarter earnings season, with U.S. aluminum giant Alcoa kicking off the reporting season after the bell.

 “We’ve clearly seen a major slowdown in earnings, which are dependent on global growth now that profit margins have stopped expanding, and global growth isn’t great right now with all the issues in Europe,” said Jim McDonald, chief investment strategist at Northern Trust Global Investments in Chicago, which has about $650 billion in assets under management.

 All three major stock indexes fell below key support levels, and [continue]….